zoltraks/blastar/docs/recognition.md

 There were no ``Y`` variable yet.
 And that ``RETURN`` can not work unless your code was called with ``GOSUB``.
 But later on we'll figure it out.

-> And rest is still to be made...

 ```
 860 ' SHOOT ROCKETS
 870 U=P:W=C-5